kinuax/rolabesti/README.md

 - `LOG_DIR`: path to store the logs.
 - `MUSIC_DIR`: path to the music directory.
-- `TOTAL_LENGTH`: default maximum tracklist length in minutes, corresponding to the TOTAL_LENGTH option.
+- `MIN_TRACK_LENGTH`: default minimum track length in minutes, corresponding to the MIN argument.
-- `MIN_TRACK_LENGTH`: default minimum track length in minutes, corresponding to the MIN option.
+- `MAX_TRACK_LENGTH`: default maximum track length in minutes, corresponding to the MAX argument.
-- `MAX_TRACK_LENGTH`: default maximum track length in minutes, corresponding to the MAX option.
+- `MAX_TRACKLIST_LENGTH`: default maximum tracklist length in minutes, corresponding to the MAX_TRACKLIST_LENGTH argument.
-- `SORTING`: default tracklist sorting, corresponding to the SORTING option; choices are asc (ascending), desc (descending) and random.
+- `SORTING`: default tracklist sorting, corresponding to the SORTING argument; choices are asc (ascending), desc (descending) and random.
 - `PLAYING_MODE`: playing mode; choices are `shell` (play tracks on the shell) and `vlc` (play tracks on the vlc player, opening it if necessary).
 - `OVERLAP_LENGTH`: length in seconds to overlap previous and following tracks, in the range [0, 30].
 - `MONGO_HOST`: MongoDB host.